 - Play games.

-Tip: You can see a complete listing of Alexa skills on the Amazon Alexa skills page.
+You can see a complete listing of Alexa skills on the Amazon Alexa skills page.

 Echo privacy concerns

 One of the biggest privacy concerns that some people have with the Amazon Echo is that it is always listening in their home.
-However, Amazon assures people that the Amazon Echo only sends audio it hears to Amazon once the wake word has been said.
+However, Amazon assures people that the Amazon Echo only sends audio it hears to Amazon once the wake word is said.
 So, anything that is heard when the device is not active is not recorded or sent to anyone.

-Tip: The Echo devices have mute buttons that can be pressed to mute the microphone from listening or recording any audio.
+The Echo devices have mute buttons that can be pressed to mute the microphone from listening or recording any audio.
 However, if enabled, it will not be able to hear the wake word.

 Versions of Amazon Echo